7 Cholesterol Facts that Could Save Your Life

 Cholesterol Only Comes from Animal Foods

-Basically, any animal product with animal fat you can guarantee has cholesterol in it.
+Any animal product with animal fat you can guarantee has cholesterol in it.
 You’ll find this because animals, like us, produce cholesterol in their body naturally.

 Unlike Fats, You Can’t Burn Off Cholesterol